< !--Google Tag Manager-- > Digital Media (DGM) | Utah Valley University Academic Catalog

 DGM 4261.
 Mixed Reality Studio.
 (3 Credits)

-Prerequisite(s): DGM 3261, Portfolio Review Acceptance, and University Advanced Standing
+Prerequisite(s): DWDD 3261, Portfolio Review Acceptance, and University Advanced Standing

 Applies knowledge and skills from previous mixed reality courses to assemble and publish highly interactive mixed reality experiences to multiple platforms.
 Represents the culmination of previous mixed reality courses in which projects will be hands-on practical application of technologies preparing students for senior capstone projects.